gvwilson/thirdbit/src/fiction/makers-return/index.md

 unless there was hot water.
 She let it pummel her,
 turning slowly,
-and tried to remember what she had been dreaming about in virtual.
+and tried to remember what she had been doing in virtual.
 Someone had come to visit,
 someone who looked like…a kangaroo?

 She frowned and ran her fingers through her purple hair to tease out the knots that somehow always formed while she slept.
-There had definitely been a kangaroo, and she had a vague sense that Central had been there too, but she couldn't remember what they had said or done.
+There had definitely been a kangaroo, and she had a vague sense that Central had been there too.
-It wasn't important:
+She couldn't remember what they had said or done, but it wasn't important.
-the people she met in virtual were never there for long.
+The people she met in virtual were never there the next time she went looking for them.

-Another service bot brought her clothes when she finally finished her shower.
+Another service bot brought her clothes when she finally grew bored of her shower.
 Soft gray pants,
 a matching hoodie with a built-in breathing mask in case of an emergency, gloves for her hands and feet: she had worn the same outfit in ever-larger sizes for as long as she could remember.
-"When you're older," Doctor Szego and Captain Leung said when she asked them if she could have a uniform like theirs.
+"When you're older," Doctor Szego and Captain Leung said when she asked if she could have a uniform like theirs.
 She sighed,
 dressed,
 and headed for the bridge.

-The corridor smelled like bleach and cinnamon.
+The narrow metal corridor smelled like bleach and cinnamon.
 One of the overhead lights wasn't working, and she counted three—no, four—doors that were stuck half-open.
-*Or half-closed,* she thought, trying not to let the most recent signs of the ark's decay dampen her mood.
+*Or half-closed,* she thought, trying not to let the most recent signs of the ark's gradual decay dampen her mood.
-The bots did their best and fixed what they could, but every time she came out of virtual, it seemed like something new was falling apart.
+Captain Leung an the bots did their best to fix what they could, but every time she came out of virtual, it seemed like something else had fallen apart.
+She wondered sometimes what would happen if her pod failed.
+Would whatever made-up world she was in at the time fade away around her, or would she wake up for a few final, panicky moments?

 She pushed the thought away as she climbed the ladder toward the bridge.
 After one floor, she felt lighter.
 After two,
 she no longer needed to use her feet at all.
-She paused briefly at the third floor to do a somersault, wishing that the feeling of weightlessness still made her giggle the way it had when she was little, then grabbed the nearest run and continued on her way.
+She paused briefly at the third floor to do a somersault, wishing that weightlessness still made her giggle the way it had when she was little, then grabbed the nearest rung and continued on her way.

 "Good morning, Violet,"
 Captain Leung said as she joined him on the bridge.